cobusbernard/cobusbernard.github.io/content/posts/2015-02-17/route-53-dns-update-script/index.md

 }
 ```

-After creating the user, you will be presented with a AWS access key and secret for this user - keep them safe somewhere are you cannot retrive them after this point.
+After creating the user, you will be presented with a AWS access key and secret for this user - keep them safe somewhere are you cannot retrieve them after this point.

 To set up an AWS CLI profile, use the credentials provided in the previous step, the default region and output format can be left empty: